hgl10/xbin/Readme.md

-# A  Virtual Table for SQLite3
+# A Simple Binary Virtual Table for SQLite3

+## Current Status

+- where row = ?
+  need manual limit 1
+- insert
+  append data to eof

 ## Usage